 Like my VHS tape, the galaxy developed in that first Star Wars was rough, gritty, and worn down.
 The universe felt “lived-in.”
 Nothing was clean.
 Everything was dusty, damaged, and dirty.
 We are watching a farm boy navigate a world full of rogues with blasters slung low.
 I remember thinking as a child, “Star Wars is Space Western.”

-Disney+ (Disney’s new streaming service) takes us back to that Western feel in the opening scenes of their new TV show, The Mandalorian.
+Disney+ (Disney’s streaming service) takes us back to that Western feel in The Mandalorian‘s season 1 opening scene.
 The show opens with the title character, a bounty hunter in the style of Boba Fett, getting the “you ain’t from around here, are yea” treatment in a desolate space saloon.
 I don’t have to tell you what happens next.
 From there, the show continues in the western theme, with mysterious outlaws, a broken law, hints of tribal Mandalorian lore, and a mystery bounty.

-While a space-western could result in a cheesy disaster in the wrong hands, writer Jon Favreau and director Dave Filoni handle the first episode masterfully.
-The 40 minute run-time of episode 1 flies by leaving the viewer with an intriguing cliff-hanger, making you crave the next episode.
+While a space-western could result in a cheesy disaster in the wrong hands, writer Jon Favreau and director Dave Filoni handle the show masterfully.
+The 40-minute run-time of episode 1 flies by leaving the viewer with an intriguing cliff-hanger, making you crave the next episode.
 The first episode launches us into a new take on a familiar universe that does the original trilogy justice.
 Those who hang on for the 8 episode journey won’t be disappointed and will want to jump right into the second season.
 I can’t wait for March 1st to see what is in store for season 3.